 - The maintenance and calibration schedule

-Auditors and customers often expect evidence that the system works under real production conditions.
+Auditors, customers, and retailers often expect evidence that the system works under real production conditions.
 This means food manufacturers must be able to demonstrate both validation and ongoing verification.

-How Do Metal Detectors Help Meet Retailer Requirements?
+How Do Metal Detectors Help Meet Retailer and Customer Requirements?

-Retailers and brand owners often include specific foreign body control requirements in their supplier codes of practice.
-These may define minimum detectable test piece sizes for ferrous, non-ferrous, and stainless steel contaminants.
+Retailers, brand owners, and food manufacturers’ customers often include specific foreign body control requirements in their supplier codes of practice.
+These requirements may define minimum detectable test piece sizes for ferrous, non-ferrous, and stainless steel contaminants.

 When specifying a metal detector, food manufacturers should compare supplier proposals against these customer requirements.
-However, it is important to confirm that any quoted sensitivity can be achieved on the actual product and packaging.
+However, it is important to confirm that any quoted sensitivity can be achieved on the actual product and packaging at production speed.

 Retailer-focused metal detection systems may also require: